Well, now that I have your attention….

 Kinda like deodorant, I had given up on finding truly safe hair care products.
-But then Beautycounter introduced salon quality products and I realized I was wrong!
+But then I tried Beautycounter’s Daily Shampoo and Conditioner … and I realized I was wrong!
 These are truly fabulous and lather just like your traditional hair products, unlike many of the “natural” shampoos on the market.
-I have a lot of hair but it’s very fine and crazy susceptible to frizz — and the Volume & Shape set of shampoo, conditioner, and volumizing spray really do the trick.
+I have a lot of hair but it’s very fine and crazy susceptible to frizz — and these products really do the trick.
 Shiny hair with lots of volume, how exciting!
-BC also offers Repair & Nourish, Smooth & Control, and the Everyday Shampoo & Conditioner.
-My husband uses the Everyday line and my boys use the Kids Collection.
-My only recommendation is to use LESS than you are used to using with conventional shampoos and conditioners — a little goes a long way!
-Click here to figure out which line works best for your hair.
+But I do have two recommendations that will totally change your natural shampoo game — first make sure your hair is completely saturated before washing, and then implement the DOUBLE WASH!
+That’s right, wash it twice.
+Also make sure to use LESS product than you are used to using with conventional shampoos and conditioners — a little goes a long way!
+Click here to check out Beautycounter’s hair products!

 Primally Pure Texturizing Dry Shampoo

 This stuff is a total game changer for me!
 I used to really dislike dry shampoo, mostly because I knew a lot of them were filled with a bunch of junk (like butane gas, ugh).
 And the natural ones I tried just looked like I poured baby powder on my very brown hair.
 Enter Primally Pure’s Dry Shampoo with an option for darker locks — it has cocoa powder in it!
 I feel like that alone makes me happy.
 Seriously, though, this stuff works.
 I sprinkle it on my scalp, make sure to rub it in, then flip my head over and blast the roots with my hair dryer.
+Or sprinkle some directly onto your brush and gently comb it through your hair to distribute it from root to tip.
 Voila!
 Instantly refreshed hair that will give me at least one more day without washing.
 And, it’s safer.
-Check it out here.
+Check out Primally Pure’s dry shampoo here!

 Inner Peace Whipped Cream Hair Texturizer